Tar Command in Linux (Create and Extract Archives)

 Creating Tar Bz2 Archive

-The following command will create a
+-j option.
+The following command creates a

-tar.bz2 archive from given files:
+tar.bz2 archive from the given files:

 tar -cjf archive.tar.bz2 file1 file2